thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 ----

 Tags are an easy way to organize information around a common keyword or theme.
-In ELMO, questions may be tagged with keywords or descriptors, which may be used to find all of the questions with the same tag.
+In NEMO/ELMO, questions may be tagged with keywords or descriptors, which may be used to find all of the questions with the same tag.
 Tags are also used in Reports to help sort information assigned to questions.